Momin-786/Software_Architecture_Design/SoftPrinciples/Readme.md

 ---

 ## What is Indirection?

-In simple terms, *Indirection* is the idea of not directly connecting two components but instead using a third party or intermediary to manage their interaction.
-Instead of having multiple systems tightly coupled and dependent on each other, you decouple them using a middleman.
-This middleman ensures that each part only needs to know about the intermediary, not the specific details of every other system.
 Indirection means creating a **middleman** that manages interactions between components of a system, preventing them from relying directly on each other.
-This **decoupling** allows for easy modifications and extensions of individual components without affecting the others.
+This **decoupling** allows for easy modifications and extensions of individual components without affecting the others.In simple terms, *Indirection* is the idea of not directly connecting two components but instead using a third party or intermediary to manage their interaction.
 ---

 ## Why Use Indirection?